-Over the past year or so I’ve had quite a few subscribers ask about Stockopedia PRO and whether it’s worth subscribing to both Stockopedia PRO and UK Value Investor.
-The short answer is this: while it may seem as if we provide many similar things, I actually think each compliments the other quite nicely.
+Over the past year or so, I’ve had quite a few subscribers ask about Stockopedia PRO and whether it’s worth subscribing to both Stockopedia PRO and UK Value Investor.
+The short answer is this: while it may seem as if we provide many similar things, I actually think each complements the other quite nicely.

 Both Stockopedia PRO and UK Value Investor provide stock screens, model portfolios and data on individual companies and shares.
 Where we differ is how we go about it:

 Stockopedia PRO is about choice, while UK Value Investor is about focus

 We both allow our subscribers to go far beyond PE ratios and dividend yields.
 In each case, this is done by taking raw data from company accounts and turning it into something which is hopefully more powerful, based on rigorous academic research.

 I’ll get the disclosure out of the way first: I have a mild business relationship with Ed and Dave (head honchos over at Stockopedia), where we collaborate in certain ways, e.g. suggesting features or offering discounts on the other’s services to our subscribers.
 This article certainly isn’t a paid advert, and I would have written it primarily for UKVI subscribers, even if there were no links between us.

 Most investors like stock screens because they allow you to quickly hone in on those stocks you’re likely to be interested in.
 Simple, free screens allow you to screen based on PE ratios, yields and occasionally more complex factors, while Stockopedia PRO and UK Value Investor offer screens that are pre-built for a particular investing style.

 Lots of choices

 Stockopedia PRO’s screens are wide-scope, with at least 65 screens covering Quality, Growth, Short Selling – you name it, and there’s probably a screen for it.